 He was kind of outspoken which got him in trouble for quite often.
 He had a hard time expressing himself in Japan, which was different when he started learning the English language.
 As he describes it, English became his ‘heart language.’
 Allowing him to fully express himself.

 Moving to another country

-At the age of 15, Makoto applied for a homestay program at his English conversation school; he stayed for a month in Oregon during his summer break, where he was able to make meaningful connections, which later on, the family he stayed with, ended up being his in-laws.
-Makoto states that he had a great time during the homestay program; he was able to experience what a family is really like and was able to learn and explore a lot.
+At the age of 15, Makoto applied for a homestay program at his English conversation school.
+He stayed for a month in Oregon during his summer break, where he was able to make meaningful connections, which later on, the family he stayed with, ended up being his in-laws.
+During the homestay program, Makoto learned a lot and experienced what a family is really like.

-Makoto finished his high school education in Japan, then decided to move to the States to attend university.
+After finishing high school education in Japan, Makoto decided to move to the States to attend university.
 Initially, he was going to study veterinary science, with the influence of his mother and stepfather who were both veterinarians.
-However, after he started college, he discovered that he could switch majors, which is something that can’t be done in Japan; and he thinks that changing majors helped him to explore his interests in different areas.
+However, after he started college, he discovered that he could switch majors, which is something that can’t be done in Japan.
+Changing majors helped him to explore his interests in different areas.

 Ikigai sources in the U.S.

 Makoto is very fond of the U.S. where he found a lot of ikigai in.
 Living in a small town, he enjoys being outside and being in touch with nature, going on a bike ride, which for him was hard to do in his hometown, Matsudo-shi.
-He shares that living in the U.S. makes him feel more like himself – something he considers his ibasho (the place where you can be yourself).
+Living in the U.S. makes him feel more like himself – something he considers his ibasho (the place where you can be yourself).